Zplusdragon/CION_ReIDZoo/README.md

 **CION-AL** is a new large-scale person re-identification **pre-training dataset** with almost accurate identity labels.
 The images are obtained from LUPerson-NL based on our proposed progressive identity correlation seeking strategy.
 It contains 3,898,086 images of 246,904 identities totally.

 Our pre-trained models enable existing person ReID algorithms to achieve significantly better performance without bells and whistles.
 In this project, we will open-source all the code, models and dataset.
-More details can be found at our paper [Cross-Video Identity Correlating for Person Re-identification Pre-training](https://neurips.cc/virtual/2024/poster/95254).
+More details can be found at our paper [Cross-video Identity Correlating for Person Re-identification Pre-training](https://neurips.cc/virtual/2024/poster/95254).

 ## News